jayaramkasi/mafia-role-generator/README.md

-This is a simple frontend app for assigning roles to participants in the party game - Mafia (Werewolf)
+This is a simple frontend helper app for assigning roles to participants in the party game - Mafia (Werewolf)

 ## How to use